 Indicator Title % of Digital Transformation Roadmap Implemented Definition The Digital Roadmap contains the strategy and proposed objectives and targets per year.
 Yearly project plans are created from the proposed objectives mentioned in the roadmap.
-Source of Data Quarterly reports will indicate progress on project for the year Method of Calculation/ Assessment Performance against project plan (Quantitative).
+Source of Data Quarterly reports will indicate progress on project for the year.
+Method of Calculation/ Assessment Performance against project plan (Quantitative).
 Assumptions Relevant resources (people and budget) approved.
-Desegregation of beneficiaries N/A Spatial Transformation (where applicable) N/A Reporting Cycle Cumulative (year-end) Desired Performance Quarterly 95% of activities planned for each quarter archived Indicator Responsibility Executive: Technology Support and Platform Monitoring
+Desegregation of beneficiaries N/A Spatial Transformation (where applicable) N/A Reporting Cycle Cumulative (year-end) Desired Performance Quarterly 95% of activities planned for each quarter archived.
+Indicator Responsibility Executive: Technology Support and Platform Monitoring

-Indicator Title Approved Human Capital Business Improvement strategy (HCBIS) Implemented Definition The development of a Human Capital Business Improvement Strategy which once approved by Council, shall support the Film and Publication Board's migration from a classification authority to online regulator through inter alia the redesign of an institutional structure and how to capacitate staff to fulfil the roles and functions aligned to same.
+Indicator Title Approved Human Capital Business Improvement strategy (HCBIS) Definition The development of a Human Capital Business Improvement Strategy which once approved by Council, shall support the Film and Publication Board's migration from a classification authority to online regulator through inter alia the redesign of an institutional structure and how to capacitate staff to fulfil the roles and functions aligned to same.
 Source of Data Council approved HCBIS Method of Calculation/ Assessment Resolution from Council reflecting the approval of the HCBIS Number of implemented / Number of Prioritised Structure x 100 = % Assumptions Assuming approval of the HCBIS by Council.
 Assuming budget availability to support changes in structures and fund posts.
 Assuming budget availability for upskilling staff compliment in alignment with the HCBIS.
-Desegregation of beneficiaries To all FPB employees, future candidates for placement Spatial Transformation (where applicable) N/A Reporting Cycle Quarterly, Annually Desired Performance High Performance than targeted for Indicator Responsibility Manager: Human Capital
+Desegregation of beneficiaries To all FPB employees, future candidates for placement.
+Spatial Transformation (where applicable) N/A Reporting Cycle Quarterly, Annually Desired Performance 2023/24 - 60% of HCBIS implementation plan completed.
+2024/25 - 80% of HCBIS implementation plan completed.
+2025/26 - 100% of HCBIS implementation plan completed.
+Indicator Responsibility Manager: Human Capital

-24. Strategic Focus 2: Regulatory Capacity and Enforcement
+Strategic Focus 2: Regulatory Capacity and Enforcement